Associate of Science

 - Active learning classrooms where you work in teams to solve problems

-- Small class sizes so you get individual attention from faculty
+- Small class sizes providing individual attention from faculty

 - A diverse faculty and student body